-Standard events on the PWBA Tour feature 12 games of qualifying before the field is cut to the top 32 players.
+Standard events on the PWBA Tour feature 12 games of qualifying before the field is cut to the cashers (based on number of participants at each event).
 After six additional games, another cut will be made to the top 12, who will bowl six more games.

 The top four players after 24 games advance to the stepladder finals and compete for the title.